MicrosoftDocs/nav-content/dynamics-nav-app/madeira-how-setup-email.md

 ---
-title: Set up email in Dynamics NAV
+title: Setting up Email | Microsoft Docs
-description: Describes how to use the company's SMTP server to send and receive email messages within Dynamics NAV, or alternatively how to use the email server settings created with the Office 365 subscription.
+description: Describes how to use the company's SMTP server to send and receive email messages within Financials, or alternatively how to use the email server settings created with the Office 365 subscription.
+documentationcenter: ''
 author: edupont04

-ms.prod: "dynamics-nav-2017"
+ms.service: dynamics365-financials
 ms.topic: get-started-article
 ms.devlang: na
 ms.tgt_pltfrm: na